 It’s across the street from the Jumel mansion and Sylvan Terrace — a row of 1882 wood frame houses arranged along the cobblestone former-driveway to the mansion — and around the corner from 555 Edgecombe, home of Marjorie Elliot, and former home to Joe Louis, Paul Robeson, Count Basie and others.

 This fascinating, almost puzzling ‘business’ I discovered one day just before attending a Marjorie Elliot Jazz Parlour event.
 Susan and I peered in the window and inside was Kurt Thometz, the proprietor and host of the bookstore which is actually part of his private library.
 One hesitates to buy a book, out of fear of reducing the quality of his collection.
 We spent a wonderful 45 minutes chatting and sharing ideas with Mr Thometz that afternoon talking mostly of the black cultural scene and its evolution.

 Thometz is a writer, producer, hotelier, host, raconteur, perhaps a boulevardier as well as a provocateur.
 He is known within literary circles.

 One almost wishes to have brought along a thermos of Pimms Cup (or old scotch), to stay refreshed while looking around, and while talking.

-By the way, this established Dominican neighborhood is sprinkled with loads of restaurants.
+By the way, this long established Dominican neighborhood is sprinkled with loads of restaurants.
 Good hunting!